dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To be free is to have achieved your life.
+  Government of the people, by the people, for the people, shall not perish from the Earth.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1047 days)
+## 🌟 Experiences (1048 days)

 ### 🧮 Programming languages